 Acne lesions are wounds.
 Wound healing is especially relevant for acne since acne is primarily an inflammatory disease, and inflammation can prevent acne lesions from healing properly.
 Impaired wound healing can cause pimples to heal more slowly and can make scarring from acne worse.

-Here is some indirect evidence from two studies on mice that suggests that exercise might help the body heal more quickly.
-While results from animal studies often do not predict human results, we can see from these studies that exercise may improve wound healing, at least in some mice.1,2
+Two studies on mice provide some indirect evidence suggesting that exercise might help the body heal more quickly.
+While results from animal studies often do not predict human results, these studies show that exercise may improve wound healing, at least in some animal models.1,2

 A 2008 study in the American Journal of Physiology – Regulatory, Integrative and Comparative Physiology compared wound healing in both young and old mice that exercised with mice that did not exercise.
 This study found that exercise reduced inflammation and accelerated the wound healing process in old mice.
 Interestingly, while the authors found a mild trend toward improved wound healing in young mice, it was only in old mice that this trend became significant.
 The authors noted, “Our data suggest that exercise accelerates the wound healing process in old mice.
 This improved healing response in the old mice may be the result of an exercise-induced anti-inflammatory response in the wound.”1